tectonic-typesetting/tectonic-staging/README.md

 ## Creating your own bundle

+To make your own bundle, beyond Docker and the Git checkout, you also need:

+- A Python 2 interpreter.
+(FIXME: we should make the scripts compatible with Python 2 and Python 3.)

 The first step to creating your own bundle is to create TeXLive “containers” — which are different than Docker containers.
 A Docker container is an encapsulated Linux machine that provides a reproducible build environment.